Abelian networks IV. Dynamics of nonhalting networks: Examples: sandpiles, rotor-routing, toppling, etc

-A state of the full network is described by a \emph{rotor configurations} of $G$, that is, a function $V \to E$ assigning to each vertex $v$ an outgoing edge from $v$.
-When a chip/letter at vertex $v$ is processed, the edge/state $e_i^v$ assigned to $v$ changes to $e_{i+1}^v$ (the next edge in the cyclic list), and the processed chip is moved from $v$ to the target vertex of $e_{i+1}^v$.
+A state of the full network is described by a \emph{rotor configuration} of $G$, that is, a function $V \to E$ assigning to each vertex $v$ an outgoing edge from $v$.
+When a chip/letter at vertex $v$ is processed, the edge/state $e_i^v$ assigned to $v$ changes to $e_{i+1}^v$ (the next edge in the cyclic total order), and the processed chip is moved from $v$ to the target vertex of $e_{i+1}^v$.
 See Figure~\ref{figure:rotor network example} for an illustration of the process.

+Any sinkless rotor network is strongly connected if the underlying digraph $G$ is strongly connected.
+The total kernel and the production matrix of this network are given by